 2: It would also explain why Sirius does not appear to precess like all the other stars and has remained almost perfectly 'aligned' with our Sun for millennia.

-3: It would elucidate why various ancient civilizations used Sirius as a stable / reliable reference around which they based their all-important calendars - and even used it to mark their New Year date.
+3: It would elucidate why various ancient civilizations used Sirius as a stable and reliable reference around which they based their all-important calendars - and even used its heliacal rising to mark their New Year date.

 4: It would corroborate the prognostication by the highly-esteemed Jean Meeus that Sirius will become our South Pole star in about 60 thousand years.

-5: It may even shed light over the total mystery as to how the Dogons knew about the existence of the tiny Sirius B (as well as the invisible 'Sirius C' and its moon): as shown in my above graphic, the Sirius system would periodically pass MUCH closer to the Earth than it is today (i.e. whenever our two binary systems would transit at periastron), thus plausibly permitting a 'naked-eye view' of its various components (as we shall see further on, the stars are 42633 times closer than currently believed, which would put the current Sun-Sirius distance at a mere 12.8AU).
+5: It may even shed light over the total mystery as to how the Dogons knew about the existence of the tiny Sirius B (as well as the invisible 'Sirius C' and its moon): as shown in my above graphic, the Sirius system would periodically pass MUCH closer to the Earth than it is today (i.e. whenever our two binary systems would transit at periastron), thus plausibly permitting a 'naked-eye view' of its various components.

-7: Last but not least, it would be consistent with the observed celestial motion of Sirius as it slowly 'descends' in a southwest direction - whereas our Solar System is reckoned (by orthodox / mainstream astronomers) to 'ascend' in a northeast direction - in relation to our celestial ecliptic.
+7: Last but not least, it would be consistent with the respective celestial motions of Sirius and our Solar System - in relation to our ecliptic.